 29. Waterford – Bishop’s Palace

-Waterford city boasts the finest collection of 18th Century architecture of any city in Ireland outside of Dublin.
+Waterford city boasts the finest collection of 18th-century architecture of any city in Ireland outside of Dublin.
 Its great legacy from this era includes elegant architecture, silverware and of course, fine glassmaking.
 This period of elegance began in Waterford in 1741 when the Anglo-German architect Richard Castles designed the wonderful Bishop’s Palace.

-30. Westmeath -Sean’s Bar, Athlone
+30. Westmeath – Sean’s Bar, Athlone

 On the site of a wattle alehouse, it is thought that Sean’s Bar dates back to 900.
 This is officially the oldest pub in Ireland and in fact the world, according to the Guinness Book of World Records.

-Although most of the evidence found during excavations is now housed at the National Museum of Ireland, some of the self-minted coins from the original establishment can be seen in cases on the walls of the pub.
+Although most of the evidence found during excavations are now housed at the National Museum of Ireland, some of the self-minted coins from the original establishment can be seen in cases on the walls of the pub.